 In the next four years, we will focus on two key priorities.
 First, we will continue to strengthen our work in support of lawyers under threat.
-We will do so by further enhancing, aligning, and expanding our Defend, Empower, and Influence programs, including through a more integrated project-based and result-oriented approach to deliver specific outputs that assist us in accomplishing our goals and objectives, and through ongoing collaboration and alliances' building with stakeholders Notably, we will:
+We will do so by further enhancing, aligning, and expanding our Defend, Empower, and Influence programs, including through a more integrated project-based and result-oriented approach to deliver specific outputs that assist us in accomplishing our goals and objectives, and through ongoing collaboration and alliances' building with stakeholders

-- Set up a dedicated overarching Trial Monitoring Project to coordinate, improve, and expand our trial observation projects and related activities, explore new and additional opportunities to participate in global and regional human rights mechanisms, highlight how global challenges have increased risks for certain groups of lawyers and align these activities with targeted advocacy and empowering lawyers to achieve national-level change. - Expand and enhance capacity building support for lawyers and associations of lawyers to strengthen their ability to fulfil their professional duties and responsibilities over time. - Amplify our awareness raising efforts to be sure people know what lawyer independence is and why it can't be given up, especially in countries where the rule of law is under duress.
+- 2 Set up a dedicated overarching Trial Monitoring Project to coordinate, improve, and expand our trial observation projects and related activities, explore new and additional opportunities have increased risks for certain groups of lawyers and align these activities with targeted advocacy and empowering lawyers to achieve national-level change. - Expand and enhance capacity building support for lawyers and associations of lawyers to strengthen their ability to fulfil their professional duties and responsibilities over time. - Amplify our awareness raising efforts to be sure people know what lawyer independence is and why it can't be given up, especially in countries where the rule of law is under duress.